Joint ventures and business partnerships

 3. Build trust.
 Sharing information openly, particularly on financial matters, also helps avoid partners becoming suspicious of each other.
 The more trust there is, the better the chances that your relationship will work.

 4. Monitor performance.
 It's essential that everyone knows what you are trying to achieve and works towards the same goals.
 Establishing clear performance indicators lets you measure performance and can give you early warning of potential problems.
-See how to create a joint venture agreement.
+See how to measure performance and set targets.

 5. Be flexible.
 With two companies making decisions, things can get complex even with simple projects.
 You should aim for a flexible relationship.
 Regularly review how you could improve the way things work and whether you should change your objectives.